branaway/Japid/readme.txt

 4. The limitations

-Not integrated in the Play code change detection yet.
-Play command is provided to manually refresh the Java artifacts.
+- It supports the to-be-released Play 1.1 and 1.02 only.
+- Development in "cold" mode (meaning developing without the application running) requires manually synchronizing the html templates and the Java artifacts, using play commands: japid:gen, japid:regen, japid:mkdir and japid:clean.

-Action URL reverse lookup is weak.
+- Action URL reverse lookup is weak.
 The implementation can handle simple cases only.

-No other EL can be used in expressions.
-Everything is in Java.
+- No other EL than Java can be used in expressions.

 5. Thanks go to the original Play authors for a well thought-out web framework for best development time productivity and run-time performance.
 Some of the code in this template